tr1rd/afkbot/README.md

 # afkbot

-AFK bot for GTA V. Holds `W` for 60 seconds, releases for 60 seconds, repeats - keeping your character moving so you don't get kicked.
+AFK bot for GTA V (Grand) RP Servers.
+Holds `W` for 60 seconds, releases for 60 seconds, repeats - keeping your character moving so you don't get kicked.
 Automatically pauses input when GTA V isn't running.

 ## Requirements